 Our recommendations above are what we think are currently the best Bluetooth speakers for golf carts for most people to buy, according to their needs.
 We factor in the price (cheaper speakers win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no speakers that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here's the list of all our speakers sorted by their score for outdoor use.
+If you would like to choose for yourself, here's the list of all our speakers sorted by their score for outdoor use. we've prioritized smaller, more portable options.
 Be careful not to get caught up in the details.
 There are no perfect speakers.
 Personal taste, preference, and listening habits will matter more in your selection.